prax-1/HBridge/README.md

 Using the nomenclature above, the switches S1 and S2 should never be closed at the same time, as this would cause a short circuit on the input voltage source.
 The same applies to the switches S3 and S4.
 This condition is known as shoot-through.

 ![Schematic](/images/schematic1.png)

+In this project, I incorporated optocouplers to address a specific issue related to voltage behavior in the circuit.
+Initially, I encountered a problem where a floating resistor could unintentionally assume the voltage of the line it was connected to, due to Kirchhoff's Voltage Law (KVL).
+To mitigate this, I had a pull-down resistor placed between the SPDT switch and the signal wire to ensure the signal would pull down to ground when needed.
+However, I noticed that when the SPDT switch was in the off position, its inherent finite resistance acted as another resistor between VCC and the signal wire.
+This caused the signal to remain high instead of pulling down to ground as intended.
+By using optocouplers, I was able to isolate the control signal effectively, preventing the unwanted voltage elevation and ensuring reliable switching behavior.
+But still i am facing the problem of low voltage on the Gate side of the mosfets, I hope to solve it soon.